- Why Research

 Hanover, New Hampshire

-Seeking safe and effective drug combinations for breast cancer prevention, especially in high-risk women.
+- Seeking safe and effective drug combinations for breast cancer prevention.

-These efforts could lead to non-surgical prevention alternatives for women faced with a dangerously high risk of breast cancer.
+- These efforts could lead to non-surgical prevention alternatives for women with a high risk of breast cancer.

-Women with a mutated breast cancer gene (BRCA) are at exceptionally high risk for developing breast cancer.
+Women with an inherited mutation in the breast cancer genes BRCA1 or BRCA2 are at exceptionally high risk for developing breast cancer.
 Currently, the only proven preventive strategy for these women is surgical removal of the breasts (bilateral prophylactic mastectomy).
 Non-invasive, non-surgical alternatives are urgently needed.

 One such approach is chemoprevention, which is the use of drugs to prevent cancer formation.
 Drs.
-Sporn and Liby are testing multiple novel therapeutic strategies to suppress tumor promoting immune cells and other growth processes to block tumor growth.
-These include new formulations of existing drugs such as PARP inhibitors and rexinoids, as wells as new investigational drugs for preventing breast cancer.
-They continue to evaluate other inhibitors that target the harmful effects of immune cells in breast cancer.
+Sporn and Liby are testing multiple novel therapeutic strategies to suppress tumor-promoting immune cells and other growth processes to block tumor growth.
+These include new formulations of existing drugs such as PARP inhibitors and rexinoids, as well as a new investigational drug called I-BET 762 for preventing breast cancer.

 Michael B. Sporn received his MD degree at the University of Rochester, and then started a 35-year career at the National Institutes of Health, where he became the Chief of the Laboratory of Chemoprevention in the National Cancer Institute in 1978.
 In the 1980s his laboratory in Bethesda played a key role in the original discovery of the multifunctional cytokine known transforming growth factor-beta (TGF-beta).
 In 1995 he moved to Dartmouth, where he has held an endowed chair as Professor of Pharmacology and Medicine.